-Sampling of water systems for Legionella, Pseudomonas aeruginosa or bacteriological can be somewhat daunting, thoughts of ‘do I need to sample’, ‘how to take a sample’ and ‘where do I need to send the samples’.
+Sampling of water systems for Legionella, Pseudomonas aeruginosa or bacteriological can be somewhat daunting, with thoughts of ‘do I need to sample’, ‘how to take a sample’ and ‘where should I send the samples.

 This blog is aimed to provide some background on the sampling process…

 The accuracy of the results obtained from water sampling relies principally on ‘doing the basics well’.
 Whilst it is imperative to understand the; how, what, why, where and when we take water samples, these considerations are underpinned by two key requirements:

 - The sampler must follow the approved technique when sampling from an outlet;